clarkritchie/tickr-rpi-ws281x/docs/README.md

 - My [Amazon List](https://www.amazon.com/hz/wishlist/ls/382JJL74JTTD9?ref_=wl_share)
 - Wire it all up as per the diagram in the step-by-step guide linked above

+Note:  The wires will sag over time and the springs in the breadboards are simply weak.
+When they stay in tension over time, the metal will relax.
+For long term use, invest in a wire wrap tool.
+See also [Introduction to Wire Wrap](https://www.youtube.com/watch?v=IXvEDM-m9CE).

 ## Software

 ### ANT+ Client